rust-lang/prev.rust-lang.org/faq.md

 ### Why has Rust changed so much over time?

 Rust started with a goal of creating a safe but usable systems programming language.
 In pursuit of this goal it explored a lot of ideas, some of which it kept (lifetimes, traits) while others were discarded (the typestate system).
-Also, in the run up to 1.0 a lot of the standard library was rewritten.
-Some of this was out of a desire to improve the old versions of the APIs.
-Some of it was out of a desire for improved Windows support.
+Also, in the run up to 1.0 a lot of the standard library was rewritten as early designs were updated to best use Rust's features and provide quality, consistent cross-platform APIs.

 ### How does Rust language versioning work?

+Rust's language versioning follows Semver, with backwards incompatible changes of stable APIs only allowed in minor versions if those changes fix compiler bugs, patch safety holes, or change type inference to require additional annotation.

-Rust maintains three "channels": stable, beta, and nightly.
+Rust maintains three "release channels": stable, beta, and nightly.
 Stable and beta are updated every six weeks, with the current nightly becoming the new beta, and the current beta becoming the new stable.
 Language and standard library features marked unstable or hidden behind feature gates may only be used on the nightly channel.

-Anything marked stable will not change without a major version update with three exceptions:

-- Fixing compiler bugs
-- Patching safety holes
-- Changing type inference to require new annotations

 For details, read the Rust blog post ["Stability as a Deliverable."](http://blog.rust-lang.org/2014/10/30/Stability.html)